BCCDC-DSI/RADD/README.md

 Notes:
-- Sockeye [only accessible by Afraz]
+- Sockeye: accessible by Afraz + Lisa
-- ComputeCanada [only accessible by Lisa]
+- ComputeCanada: accessible by Lisa

 ## One time setup